aruniot099/Biometric_Attendance/README.md

                 ii.
 Enter google sheet ID from the url (In the url https://docs.google.com/spreadsheets/d/1HmAt-XYZPdbXcZaNz-E5_cYHCfFtOL9dNTZjzSKqHDQ/edit#gid=0  only 1HmAt-XYZPdbXcZaNz-E5_cYHCfFtOL9dNTZjzSKqHDQ is google sheet ID. ) iii.
 Enter google sheet Name.
                 iv.
 Deploy the code and give nessary permissions.(Deploy--> New Deployment -->(selecttype-->)Web App-->Deploy)
                 v.
-After Deployment we can see a google script url and google script ID.Make a note of this for editing purpose in later steps.
+Authorize Acess and allow gmail permission. vi.
+After Deployment we can see a google script url and Deployment ID.Make a note of this for editing purpose in later steps. vii.    copy Deployment ID and assign  it to google script id in codes/Biometric_attendance/src/main.cpp.